007jayesh/007jayesh/README.md

-- 👋 Hi, I’m @007jayesh
+- 👋 Hi, I'm @007jayesh
-- Data and AI Engineer with more thean 2 years of practical experience in building AI systems.
+- Data & AI Engineer with over 2 years of hands-on experience crafting innovative AI systems.
+- Passionate about building and sharing projects focused on Machine Learning, NLP, RAG systems, and AI Agents.

 - 📫 You can reach me through mail (007jayeshyadav@gmail.com) and Linkedin(https://www.linkedin.com/in/007jayesh/)